zifuwanggg/JDTLosses/FAQs.md

 # FAQs

-## Should I use the L1 norm or the L2 norm?
+## Should I use the $L^1$ norm or the $L^2$ norm?
-The Dice loss, originally proposed to utilize the L2 norm [7], is more frequently used with the L1 norm in the literature [3, 8, 9, 10, 11].
-The two variants of the Jaccard and Dice loss are compared in [2, 6] and their results suggest a superior performance of the L1 norm over the L2 norm.
-Furthermore, prominent frameworks such as [nnUNet](https://github.com/MIC-DKFZ/nnUNet/blob/997804c7510634dc8fd83f1194b434c60815a93e/nnunetv2/training/loss/dice.py#L8), [MONAI](https://github.com/Project-MONAI/MONAI/blob/ff430286c37e78d7592372a5a97377f0cbb0219c/monai/losses/dice.py#L30) and [segmentation_models.pytorch](https://github.com/qubvel/segmentation_models.pytorch/blob/6db76a1106426ac5b55f39fba68168f3bccae7f8/segmentation_models_pytorch/losses/dice.py#L12) all adopt the L1 norm as the default setting in their implementations.
+The Dice loss, originally proposed to utilize the $L^2$ norm [7], is more frequently used with the $L^1$ norm in the literature [3, 8, 9, 10, 11].
+The two variants of the Jaccard and Dice loss are compared in [2, 6] and their results suggest a superior performance of the $L^1$ norm over the $L^2$ norm.
+Furthermore, prominent frameworks such as [nnUNet](https://github.com/MIC-DKFZ/nnUNet/blob/997804c7510634dc8fd83f1194b434c60815a93e/nnunetv2/training/loss/dice.py#L8), [MONAI](https://github.com/Project-MONAI/MONAI/blob/ff430286c37e78d7592372a5a97377f0cbb0219c/monai/losses/dice.py#L30) and [segmentation_models.pytorch](https://github.com/qubvel/segmentation_models.pytorch/blob/6db76a1106426ac5b55f39fba68168f3bccae7f8/segmentation_models_pytorch/losses/dice.py#L12) all adopt the $L^1$ norm as the default setting in their implementations.

-## Should I combine the cross-entropy loss with JDTLoss?
+## Should I combine with the cross-entropy loss?
 In a survery study [12], among participants in 80 medical imaging competitions, 39% exclusively utilize the cross-entropy loss; 36% use a combination of the cross-entropy loss and the Dice loss; 26% only employ the Dice loss.
 Berman et al. [4] suggest an approach where models are initially trained with the cross-entropy loss and subsequently fine-tuned using the Lovasz-Softmax loss.
 Currently, the predominant method for training models on natural images involves integrating the cross-entropy loss and the Dice loss in equal proportions (1:1 ratio) [9, 10, 11].
-However, we [1, 2, 3] find that, across natural, aerial, and medical image models, mixing the cross-entropy loss and JDTLoss with a ratio of 0.25:0.75 tends to yield superior results.
+However, we [1, 2, 3] find that, across natural, aerial, and medical image models, mixing the cross-entropy loss and the Jaccard loss or the Dice loss with a ratio of 0.25:0.75 tends to yield superior results.

 ## How should I choose the training hyper-parameters?
 Although training hyper-parameters (such as learning rate, weight decay, etc) are usually selected based on the cross-entropy loss, the adoption of JDTLoss does not require modifications to these hyperparameters [1, 2, 3].
 However, it is important to highlight that the gradient of the cross-entropy loss plateaus as the prediction is close to the target, while the gradient of the Jaccard loss remains steeper [2].
 This distinction implies that models trained solely with the cross-entropy loss may require longer epochs to converge.
 On the other hand, employing JDTLoss for extended epochs could potentially result in overfitting.
 In light of this, our experiments [1, 2, 3] normally reduce the number of epochs to half of the original value.